 There’s a very delicate balancing act that must be struck when working on getting the selected blower to function with the motor combination, so too much power is not always a good thing.
 The limits of the classes that Evil 8.5 will be running in cause some careful thought to be applied into how the parts are selected.

 With the 8.5-inch tire class Evil 8.5 will be running in, there are a few limiting factors that helped us to decide what parts would be used on the car.
-The Brodix BD 2300 heads were selected because they’re an outstanding choice for boosted applications like this, which we will dive into more in a future article.
-Because the heads are considered an inline unit, Evil 8.5 will be allowed to take advantage of a class weight-break.
-The Xi-Vortech blower we chose to provide boost for the Brodix based engine is the largest allowed for the class, hence why this is a “limited” class rules build.
+Brodix inline heads were selected because they’re an outstanding choice for boosted applications like this, which we will dive into more in a future article.
+Because the heads are an inline unit, Evil 8.5 will be allowed to take advantage of a weight-break in some classes.

 With the limited blower moving too much air through the motor, issues will arise because it will drive up the parasitic losses to the point that it hurts how much power the engine can produce.
 Morris has a high level of experience with these types of builds and knows what to watch for when choosing parts for the project.
 “We’re always cautious of how much camshaft we put in a motor like this, and how many cubic inches it’s going to be.
 We also look at how much air that’s going to move through this motor before it runs that blower out of the map.
 It’s all about trying to match the blower and the engine size correctly,” Morris says.